Nakajima quiver varieties in dimension four: Introduction

 \subsection{Notation}

 For \(\root,\root*\in\Nat<\rank>\) we write \(\root\geq\root*\) if \(\root[i]\geq\root*[i]\) for all \(i\) and write \(\root\geq*\root*\) if further \(\root\neq\root*\).
-In general two dimension vectors will be supported on different graphs with their own root systems.
-We abuse notation and write \(\Sig\) to be viewed in either.
-By \emph{weighted graph}, we mean a connected graph with nonnegative integer weights on the vertices.
-We represent weighted graphs \((\graph,\root)\) with weights directly on each vertex and without explicit indexing, in this way using \(\root\) to infer the \(\graph\) on which $\root$ is supported.
-In similar vein, we write $\QV{\root}$ in place of $\QV{Q,\root}$ or $\QV{\graph,\root}$ .
-In the displayed dimension vectors, vertices are assumed to be balanced (in the sense of \cref{dfn:bal}) unless underlined or overlined to denote negative or positive balance, respectively.
-This allows the adjacency of vertices to be inferred from the compact versions of dimension vectors used going forward.
-We use some graph theory notions like \say{branching} vertex which denotes a vertex connected to more than $2$ neighbours.
-On the contrary, \emph{hanging} vertex is a vertex connected strictly to $1$ other vertex.
+In general two dimension vectors will be supported on different graphs with their own root systems, but we abuse notation and write \(\Sig\) with respect to both.
+By \emph{weighted graph}, we mean a connected graph \(\graph\) with nonnegative integer weights \(\root[i]\) on the vertices.
+We draw such graphs with weights directly on each vertex and without explicit indexing, in this way using \(\root\) to infer the \(\graph\) that supports it.
+In similar vein, we write $\QV{\root}$ in place of $\QV{Q,\root}$ or $\QV{\graph,\root}$.
+In the displayed dimension vectors, vertices are assumed to be balanced (in the sense of \cref{dfn:bal}) unless underlined or overlined, which denotes negative or positive balance, respectively.
+This allows the adjacency of vertices to be inferred in the compact versions of dimension vectors used going forward.
+We use some graph theory notions like a \emph{branching vertex}, which has more than two neighbours, and a \emph{hanging vertex}, which only has one neighbour.

 Our parameter conventions are \(m\geq0\) for \(\A[m]\) and \(m\geq4\) for \(\D[m]\) unless otherwise stated, where \(\A[0]\) is the empty graph and its extension \(\A*[0]\) consists of a single vertex with a loop.
-We now give an explanation of the general constructions shown in Table 1.1, using the words \emph{affine} and \emph{extended} interchangeably with respect to ADE Dynkin diagrams.
+We now give an explanation of the general constructions shown in \cref{tbl:dimvec}, using the words \emph{affine} and \emph{extended} interchangeably with respect to \(\A\D\E\) Dynkin diagrams.